CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 # Git 2 by Prime
 ## Fork
-is a copy from a repo that you can get and modify without harming the original repo
+is a copy from a repo that you can get and modify without harming the original repo, this is done through your remote repo SP (github, gitlab)

 # Appendix
 *pointer*, is where you are standing (HEAD, or somewhere else) ^5b1ad8